eniacization/eniacization.github.io/_posts/2017-12-28-backtracking-puzzle.md

 ![Geometric pattern with fading gradient]({{ site.baseurl }}/assets/img/backtracking/BacktrackingVsBruteForce.png)

 I suspect that `solveBruteForce` is typically faster if you want to find all solutions of a tiling problem, while `solveBacktracking` might be faster to find just one solution.
+To faithfully answer the question, a careful analysis is needed.
+One could for example investigate the average, best and worst case complexity depending on the tiling problem, the order in which the tiles are given, and the number of solutions.

 There are certainly ways to increase the speed.
 For example one could improve `solveBruteForce` by trying to recognize and discard nonsense configurations early in the game.
-Or one could try to recognize identical tile configurations with different tile orders by cashing configurations in the `solveBacktracking` algorithm and thereby avoid double counting.
+Or one could try to prune the double counting in the `solveBacktracking` algorithm by cashing configurations in order to recognizing identical tile configurations that differ only in the tile order.
 If you have any ideas, why not share them in the comments?

 Have fun.